 And good news for existing Halifax customers, you can still get the bonus if you open up either of those accounts and switch a non-Halifax account into it.

 So say, like me, you’ve got the Halifax Rewards account already, you can open a new Ultimate Rewards account.
 And visa versa.
 Or if you have any other kind of Halifax account you can open up either account.

 The standard Rewards is the best option for most people as the Ultimate Rewards account will cost you £17 a month (it comes with insurance products on top of the usual Rewards).
 But you can of course cancel your account once you’ve got the £100 bonus.

 If you’ve not switched before then check out this guide to how it works.

 Here’s confirmation from Halifax via webchat that you can open up a new account even if you already have one of the accounts.

 A new monthly fee

-The Reward account will begin to start charging a £3 monthly fee, meaning it’ll cost you £36 a year.
+The Reward account charges a £3 monthly fee, meaning it’ll cost you £36 a year.
 This isn’t unusual – many current accounts with benefits have a similar charge, including Barclays Blue Rewards, Natwest Reward and Santander 123.